 The Port Authority is working with various partners towards the introduction of a large-scale hydrogen network across the port complex, making Rotterdam an international hub for hydrogen production, import, application and transport to other countries in Northwest Europe.

 More about: hydrogen in Rotterdam

 Renewable energy such as wind and solar power is crucial for a carbon neutral port.
 The Port of Rotterdam Authority considers it vital that companies in the port generate more electricity from renewable sources.
 For example solar power.
 Company buildings in the port area are therefore increasingly being equipped with solar panels.
-This is goo for the environment and result in lower energy costs.
+This is good for the environment and will result in lower energy costs.

 We are increasingly switching to sustainable energy sources, mainly solar and wind power.
 However, energy can also be obtained from the deep subsurface.
 Every 100 metres the ground is approximately 3 degrees warmer.
 This geothermal heat is also an alternative for fossil fuels.

 Together with NAM, the Port of Rotterdam Authority is examining the opportunities for a geothermal heat source in the western port area.
 If the heat (approx 170 degrees) is brought to the surface as hot water, it can be used as a renewable source of energy, particularly for the production of steam for industry.

 The port of Rotterdam is an important port for the import of biomass to Europe.
 Wood pellets, the main product group for biomass, are mainly used in the European heat and energy market.
 Excellent connections for supply and transit, processing of biomass in the port, existing cargo flows and specialised transhipment and storage facilities make Rotterdam an attractive biomass hub.

 STEP 3 - TOWARDS A NEW RAW MATERIALS AND FUEL SYSTEM